How to cope with the abundance of diets out there

 What to do with all those pounds

 The answer is to go on a diet.
 I think most of us have tried dieting at least once.
 The results might have been good or even spectacular, but how long did you stay slim?
 Most people, slowly but surely, put their weight back on and that is a fact.
-We might be influenced by the diet of the moment.
+The diet of the moment might influence us.

-I mean you are literally bombarded by famous people telling you what diet to try.
+I mean, famous people telling you what diet to try literally bombard you.
 TV, the internet, what you read in glossy magazines, it can all brainwash you to the extent that you try it.
-The question is are these diets really good for you, or is it just a lot of hype surrounding it.
-Let us take a look at 5 popular diets of these modern times.
+The question is are these diets really good for you, or is it just a lot of hype surrounding it?
+Let us look at 5 popular diets of these modern times.
 You might be in for a surprise.

 Discussing 5 good diets